lovehifi/tidal-raudio/README.md

 # Tidal Connect for rAudio

-Only for Pi 2 and Pi 3.
-A potential solution to breathe new life into your aging Pi.
+A potential solution to breathe new life into your aging Pi 2 or Pi 3.

 >
 Install